 Byron Recruitment will contact our partner in Brunei and submit your application along with our recommendation for an interview.
 Provided our partner agrees with our recommendation, a video interview will be set-up with one of the line managers on the project and an HR representative from their office in Brunei.
 Byron Recruitment will help you prepare for a successful interview.
 Normally decisions are made regarding teaching jobs in Brunei within 2 weeks of an interview.

 Our client pays a very competitive wage which when combined with other benefits, the low cost of living and the tax free status in Brunei results in a solid amount of disposable income.
 Wages are calculated on a pre-determined pay-scale based on qualifications and experience (please see the detailed application form specifics).
-Benefits include, but are not limited to, paid furnished accommodation, return flights, baggage allowance, tuition for up to 2 children at an approved private school, professional development opportunities, spousal allowance, interest free car and computer loans, group health insurance, a contract completion bonus and an arrival allowance to help get you settled.
+Benefits include, but are not limited to, paid furnished accommodation, return flights, baggage allowance, tuition for up to 2 children at an approved private school, professional development opportunities, interest free car and computer loans, group health insurance, a contract completion bonus and an arrival allowance to help get you settled.
 Many teachers are comfortably able to save between 30% – 50% of their monthly salary.

 Initial contracts for teaching jobs in Brunei are 2 years in length.
 In the event a teacher starts mid year, the contract will be prorated to the end of the 2nd year.
 Subsequent contract extensions if agreed by both parties will be 1 or 2 years in length.
 An annual flight allowance will be paid at the end of the contract for those that extend their stay in Brunei.